Exodus-Privacy/exodus/doc/install.md

 - Import trackers from the main instance
 - Start the frontend of exodus

-Don't forget to rebuild your image and refresh your container container if there is any change with `docker-compose up -d --build`.
+Don't forget to rebuild your image and refresh your container if there is any change with `docker-compose up -d --build`.

 #### Aliases